MasterToninus/Slides_Courant-HoLimits/README.md

 ## Structure

+### Contents
+The mathematical background of the audience is quite ample, so ideally in your 60-minutes-talk you'd use half of the time for introduction, background, and overview, and the other half for your own results.
+You won't be punished if you do it differently, but that would be the idea.
+Both slides and blackboard talks are possible.

+### Repository

 - `main.tex`: Main LaTeX file to compile the slides
 - `Pictures/`: Directory for figures and diagrams
 - `bibfile.bib`: (If applicable) Bibliography file